 The story couldn’t be simpler: you play as Sir Graham, the best knight in all of Daventry and you’re tasked by the aging King Edward to find the lost 3 treasures of the kingdom.
 If Graham succeeds, then he’ll inherit the crown and become king.

-Also King’s Quest introduces something that most graphic adventure lack: different solutions to some of the puzzles.
-Although there’s an optimal solution that gives more points, the fact of presenting different solutions to one specific puzzle, increases replay value and it’s more fun to explore alternative ways to do stuff.
+Also King’s Quest introduces something that most graphic adventures lack: different solutions to some of the puzzles.
+Although there’s an optimal solution that gives more points, the fact of having different solutions to one specific puzzle, increases the replay value and it’s more fun to explore alternative ways to do stuff.

 WAIT, WAIT!
 Put down the torches and the pitchforks and let me explain: although the DOS version has some improvements compared with the original PCjr release, the game in general still presents a lot of flaws: